NightRang3r/P4wnP1-A.L.O.A.-Payloads/README.md

 The scripts (compatible with Windows and OSX) and HIDScripts (designed for Windows) have been tested and verified.
 They've been adapted to integrate and work with [my customized P4wnP1 Image](https://drive.google.com/drive/folders/14XCb1sHFjzZa7OnzNZRt5AeTbEyZlZGf?usp=sharing).
 You'll find this repository pre-included in the root directory of the image.
 To ensure you have the latest version, periodically execute a 'git pull' command.

-Please be aware that RAW HID Attacks may not function as intended with my custom image, which utilizes Python3.
-I am actively working to resolve this and will release an update shortly.

 If you plan to use this repository with a different image, be prepared to make necessary adjustments to the scripts for compatibility.

 # P4wnP1 A.L.O.A - Kali Linux 2023.1 Image for Raspberry Pi 0W